-As described in CN10 - I2C BUS LINE CONNECTOR paragraph, please remind that the SDA and SCL signals are provided of 4.7 K Ω pull up resistors and that the same interface is used also to drive other I2C peripherals available on the board.
-These peripherals use the slave addresses 40H and A2H and when the installed grifo® Mini Module is provided of Real Time Clock section in I2C BUS, also the A0H address is used.
-The user that needs the I2C BUS interface of GMB HR 246 can't use these slave addresses and he must connect a proper hardware, and develop a software, taking care of these limits.
+As described in CN8 - I2C BUS LINE CONNECTOR paragraph, please remind that the SDA and SCL signals are provided of 4.7 K Ω pull up resistors and that the same interface is used also to drive the other I2C peripheral available on the board, that occupy the slave addresses A2H.

+When the installed grifo[®] Mini Module is provided of Real Time Clock section in I2C BUS, also the A0H address is used.
+The user that needs the I2C BUS interface of GMB HR168 can't use these slave addresses and he must connect a proper hardware, and develop a software, taking care of these limits.